 Smoking and alcohol abuse are said to be risk factors for cancers in the mouth, including tongue cancer.
 Yet, not everybody who smokes or drinks develops oral cancer.
 If, however, the “cigarette morsel” or the “alcohol morsel” causes distress, for example, due to abstinence, withdrawal, or a fear of getting mouth or tongue cancer, the Biological Special Program will be set into motion.

 Adenoids in the nasopharynx form as a result of a hanging conflict, that is, when the “scent morsel” conflict cannot be resolved in time (compare with polyps in the paranasal sinuses).
 If the tonsils are affected, this causes tonsillar hypertrophy, or enlarged tonsils.
-Since the tonsils and the nasopharynx share the same biological conflict, nasal polyps and enlarged tonsils often occur together.
+Since the tonsils and the nasopharynx share the same brain relays, nasal polyps and enlarged tonsils often occur together.

 HEALING PHASE: Following the conflict resolution (CL), fungi or mycobacteria such as TB bacteria remove the cells that are no longer needed.